Java Programming Examples: A Practical Guide for Business Development

 }

-25 is not a sunny number.
+24 is a sunny number.

-Tech numbers
+Tech numbers:

 int number = 2025;